StartLabsDev/Tidal-Connect-/README.md

 ```
 2. Build the docker image:

-NOTE: I have already uploaded a image to Docker Hub, which means you can skip this time consuming step and go directly to step 3.
+NOTE: I have already uploaded a image to Docker Hub for you.
+This means you can skip this time consuming step to build the image manually, go directly to step 3 to use the pre-build image.

 ```
 # Go to the <tidal-connect-docker>/Docker path